HussainAther/journalism/data/wcsj/README.md

 # World Conference of Science Journalists 2017 R for Data Journalism workshop

-* pfizer.csv Payments made by Pfizer to doctors across the United States in the second half on 2009.
+* `pfizer.csv`: Payments made by Pfizer to doctors across the United States in the second half on 2009.
 Contains the following variables:

     - `org_indiv`: Full name of the doctor, or their organization.
     - `first_plus`: Doctor’s first and middle names.